tanu-khanuja/starwars_survey/README.md

 This project provides a comprehensive analysis of the Star Wars movies and characters based on survey data.
 The insights gained can be valuable for understanding audience preferences and character popularity across different demographics.

 Feel free to explore and modify the code to perform further analysis or use the cleaned dataset for other projects.

+**Note**: This project aims to develop skills in data cleaning and preparation, crucial for effective analysis.
+However, the dataset used has notable limitations: it may have sampling bias, lacks comprehensive demographic details, and contains inconsistencies such as missing or ambiguous data.
+These issues mean that the dataset is not fully representative of real-world scenarios, and the results may not accurately reflect broader trends or insights applicable to actual datasets.